google/opencasebook/index.md

 its contributors in their individual capacities.
 Please consult with your own lawyer for legal advice.

+You can contribute to the casebook at <https://github.com/google/opencasebook>.

 ## Casebook

 The Casebook reproduces and discusses primary sources like case law, statutes, and license text.